in the Monument Valley

 • About me I am a woman of many interests and a product of my life experiences.

-Oh, and I'm one of those people who thinks that life is to short not to drive a classic roadster.
+Oh, and I'm one of those people who thinks that life is too short not to drive a classic roadster.
 I'll let someone else drive mundane cars.
 So, when I'm around home and the weather is good I drive this Triumph TR3A I have some web pages containing technical information on the Triumph TR 2 through 4A.

 "How can life grant us the boon of living if we do not dare to live?"